intel/llvm/sycl/doc/syclcompat/README.md

 The functions `cmul`,`cdiv`,`cabs`, `cmul_add`, and `conj` define complex math operations which accept `sycl::vec<T,2>` arguments representing complex values.

+The `dp4a` function returns the 4-way 8-bit dot product accumulate for unsigned and signed 32-bit integer values.
+The `dp2a_lo` and `dp2a_hi` functions return the two-way 16-bit to 8-bit dot product using the second and first 16 bits of the second operand, respectively.
+These three APIs return a single 32-bit value with the accumulated result, which is unsigned if both operands are `uint32_t` and signed otherwise.

 ```cpp
 inline unsigned int funnelshift_l(unsigned int low, unsigned int high,
                                   unsigned int shift);